Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 - Urine that is cloudy, pink, or red

 How is neonatal hydronephrosis diagnosed?

-Your newborn may be given a dye before some of the following tests to help caregivers see the organs better.
-Tell the caregiver if your newborn or a family member has ever had an allergic reaction to contrast dye.
+Your newborn may be given a dye before some of the following tests to help healthcare providers see the organs better.
+Tell the healthcare provider if your newborn or a family member has ever had an allergic reaction to contrast dye.

 - Blood and urine tests will be used to check kidney function.

 - An ultrasound uses sound waves to show pictures of your newborn's kidneys and bladder on a monitor.
 An ultrasound may show urine buildup and if the kidneys are swollen or enlarged.
 It will also show blocked urine flow, cysts, or abnormal structure.

 - A voiding cystourethrogram , or VCUG, is an x-ray that will show urinary reflux and if it is severe.
 The pictures will show how well your newborn's bladder empties and if there is any blockage.